nstrndrbi/QPU-analysis-chatbot/README.md

-# QPC Analysis Chatbot
+# QPU Analysis Chatbot

-This project implements a sophisticated LLM-based chatbot for QPC (Quantum Processing Center) analysis.
+This project implements a sophisticated LLM-based chatbot for QPU (Quantum Processing Unit) analysis.
 It uses LangChain and Hugging Face models to answer questions about QPC blocks, costs, and trends.

 ## Features

 - Interactive chat interface with LLM-powered responses
-- Analysis of QPC block activity
+- Analysis of QPU block activity
 - Cost impact analysis
 - Dynamic graph generation for cost trends
 - Agentic AI framework using LangChain